stevenrichter16/hAIku/README.md

 # hAIku
-A repo for displaying information about a React Native app I created.
+A React Native app that generates unique poems based on user input

 **Motivation**: